or

 .copy-data-icon, legacy markup no longer supported - Updated CSS to render icons via:

-::beforewithcontent: attr (data-icon) - Replaced Material Icons
+: beforewithcontent: attr (data-icon) - Replaced Material Icons

 <span>integration with a generic<button>element - Introduced